Mastermind (Jason Wyngarde): Fictional character biography

-When Mastermind recovers his sanity, he seeks revenge on everyone that caused him pain.
-He strikes down Emma Frost, leaving her comatose.
-He unbalances Rogue's shared psyche with Carol Danvers, prompting her to leave Mystique, while using an induced nightmare on Mystique to let her know he is responsible.
-Next, since Phoenix is dead, he decides to use those closest to her as proxies for his revenge.
+Following Grey's death, Mastermind decides to use those closest to her as proxies for his revenge.
 He disrupts Wolverine's wedding by psionically compelling his betrothed, Mariko Yashida, to reject him and open up dealings with the criminal underworld.
-He manipulates the X-Men into thinking Cyclops's fiancée, Madelyne Pryor, is the reincarnation of Dark Phoenix, hoping to goad them into killing her before he reveals the truth.
+He manipulates the X-Men into thinking Cyclops's fiancée, Madelyne Pryor, is Grey's reincarnation, hoping to goad them into killing her before he reveals the truth.
 However, Cyclops recognizes the patterns of Mastermind's power, and the X-Men defeat him in a short battle.
-Mastermind later seeks to tap into the power of the Phoenix Force, but is defeated by Rachel Summers and Excalibur.
-He is imprisoned with the delusion that he achieved cosmic awareness.

 Mastermind later dies of the Legacy Virus.
-Before he succumbs, he asks Jean Grey's forgiveness for what he did to her in an attempt to gain control of the Phoenix Force.
-She forgives him and he dies peacefully after using his final act to save Jean Grey from dying alongside him.
+Before dying, he asks Jean Grey's forgiveness for what he did to her in an attempt to gain control of the Phoenix Force.
+She forgives him and he dies peacefully after using his final act to save Grey from dying alongside him.

-After his death, Mastermind appeared in a flashback sequence that revealed that he was paid by the supervillain known as "the General" to put one of his illusions into the mind of Sentry, making the Sentry "...so scared to use his powers, [That] he'll think the world will be attacked by the devil if he does."
-This would make Mastermind responsible for the creation of the Void itself, the evil counterpart of the Sentry, who is the manifestation of the inhibitions that Mastermind implanted in the Sentry to prevent him from using his powers.

-He would appear again in a flashback sequence when Lorna Dane discovered that she was the one responsible for the accident that killed her parents.
-Magneto, who had been drawn to the location of the accident by her magnetic pulse, had Mastermind use his powers to re-write Lorna's memories of that day, since he believed that she was not ready for her abilities or the life he could offer her, leaving her to believe that her parents died in a plane crash.

-Years after his death, Mastermind is resurrected by the Five during the Krakoan Age.
-During the "Empyre" event, Mastermind is among the psychic mutants who assist Magik in dealing with a Cotati seed pod.
+Long after his death, Mastermind is resurrected by the Five during the Krakoan Age.